open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 With distributed tracing, you observe requests as they move from one service to another in a distributed system.
 It’s superbly practical for a number of reasons, such as understanding your service connections and diagnosing latency issues, among many other benefits.
-If distributed tracing is a new topic for you, make sure to read this post on distributed tracing and sampling.

 However, if the majority of all your requests are successful 200s and finish without latency or errors, do you really need all that data?
 Here’s the